XanthosX/Vintel/README.md

 ## Building the Vintel Standalone Package

  - The standalone is created using pyinstaller.
-All media files and the .spec-file with the configuration for pyinstaller are included in the source repo.
-Pyinstaller can be found here: https://github.com/pyinstaller/pyinstaller/wiki.
+All media files and the .spec-file with the configuration for pyinstaller are included in the source repo. cx_freeze can be found here: https://pypi.python.org/pypi/cx_Freeze.
- - Edit the .spec file to match your src path in the "a = Analysis" section and execute "pyinstaller vintel.spec vintel.py".
-If everything went correctly you should get a dist folder that contains the standalone executable.
+ - xecute "python setup.py build".
+If everything went correctly you should get a dist folder that contains the standalone executable + required files.

 ## FAQ